 22. Yappy Hour

-If you are dating a dog lover, then consider this date idea to score brownie points as well.
+If you are dating a dog lover, then consider these Valentine's day date ideas to score brownie points as well.
 Check the internet to see if any bar around your area hosts ‘yappy hour.’

 Then take your date out for drinks with her dog.
 She’ll appreciate you noticing her interest in her pet, and you will save a bundle only having to pay for drinks.